software-mansion-labs/pulsar/iOS/Pulsar/README.md

 A haptic feedback SDK for iOS, written in Swift.
 Pulsar provides ready-to-use haptic presets, a pattern composer for custom haptic sequences, and a real-time composer for gesture-driven feedback.

+> **Note:** This repository is a mirror of the iOS implementation from the [Pulsar monorepo](https://github.com/software-mansion-labs/pulsar).
+The monorepo is the primary source of development and also contains example apps for both Android and iOS.
+For the full source and examples, visit the main repository.

 ## Features

 - **Presets** - Library of built-in haptic patterns (earthquake, success, fail, tap) and system feedback styles (impacts, notifications, selection)